charming-art/terminal/README.md

 #### Basic Use

-But things are very different in Charming.
+Colors are very different in Charming.
 In Charming, a color consists of three channels: `(ch, fg, bg)`.

 - `ch`: character, ascii code or unicode (including cjk characters or emoji).
 - `fg`: foreground color, a number(0 ~ 255 by default) if the color mode is ANSI, a tuple with length equaling to 1or 3 if the color mode is HSB or RGB.